alansfr/alansfr.github.io/Doug69Links.md

 ---
 layout: single
 classes: wide
+title: The Forgotten Posts of Glenn Greenwald
+excerpt: \"There is absolutely no more justification for murdering a baby if it's conceived due to rape or incest as there is in any other case.\"
-title: Threads with contributions from Doug68
+description: Threads with contributions from Doug68
 page_css:
  - assets/css/links.css
 ---